martineho/semester-project-2/README.md

 # Nour

 This was my spring 2022 Semester Project at Noroff.
-The goal of the project was to create an e-commerce website that had customer-facing and admin sections.
+The goal of was to create an e-commerce website that had customer-facing pages and admin sections.
 Fetching data from a Strapi API.
 The website is created on plain Html, Vanilla Javascript, Bootstrap and Sass.
 And the concept is an online store selling korean skincare products.

+The website features an admin section where you can edit, add and delete prodcuts.
+To access this you would have to login with the admin credentials listed under installation and setup.

 ## ⚛️ Technologies used